DewGew/Domoticz-Google-Assistant/README.md

   - Select Create Credentials and create a Service account key
   - Create a new Service account
   - Use the role Service Account > Service Account Token Creator
   - Create the account and download a JSON file.
-Save this in Domoticz-Google-Assisstant folder as smart-home-key.json.
+Save this in `Domoticz-Google-Assisstant` folder as `smart-home-key.json`.

 - Navigate back to the [Actions on Google Console](https://console.actions.google.com/).
   - On the top menu click Develop, then on the left navigation menu click on Actions.